Rhode Island

 Indemnity Agreements

 Rhode Island law invalidates indemnification provisions in construction contracts that purport to indemnify a promisee against liability proximately caused by or resulting from the promisee’s negligence.
 R.I.
-Gen. Laws § 6-34-1(a) (West 2021).
+Gen. Laws § 6-34-1(a) (West 2024).
+The statute bars agreements that purport to indemnify a contractor for his own negligence.
+Manning v.
+New England Power Co., 2004 WL 3190204 *4.
 This statute would bar a provision requiring a subcontractor to indemnify a contractor even when the general contractor (the indemnitee) and the subcontractor (the indemnitor) both contributed to the loss.
 Cosimini v.
 Atkinson-Kiewit Joint Venture, 877 F. Supp.
 68, 71 (D.R.I.
 1995).
 However, this provision does not bar a contractor from securing indemnification from a subcontractor for damages attributable to the subcontractor’s percentage of negligence.
 Id.; see also A.F.
 Lusi Constr., Inc. v.
 Peerless Ins.
 Co., 847 A.2d 254, 265 (R.I.
 2004) (stating that a subcontractor may indemnify a general contractor for claims arising from the subcontractor’s negligence).
 Rhode Island’s anti-indemnity statute does not apply to construction bonds or insurance contracts.
 R.I.
-Gen. Laws § 6-34-1(b) (West 2021).
+Gen. Laws § 6-34-1(b) (West 2024).

 Enforceability of Waiver of Consequential Damages Clauses